oapi-codegen/oapi-codegen/README.md

 ```

 This then completely removes the DELETE endpoint _before_ we even start to parse the specification in `oapi-codegen`, so it's as if your specification was provided without that endpoint.

+Additionally, we can override other pieces of metadata, such as the description for operations.

 Check out [the overlay example](examples/overlay/) for the full code, and some more complex examples.